KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     ----     ------------
     C    238.472652435303

-I placed that in a variable but it could just as easily be defined inline and you can shorten `name` to `n` and `expression` to `e`.
+I placed that in a variable but it could just as easily be defined inline and you can shorten `name` to `n` and `expression` to `e` while you are at it.

     $drives | Select-Object -properties name, @{n='totalSpaceGB';e={($_.used + $_.free) / 1GB}}

-I personally don't like how long that makes commands and it often promotes some bad behaviours that I won't get into.
+I personally don't like how long that makes commands and it often promotes some bad behaviors that I won't get into.
 I am more likely to create a new hashtable or `pscustomobject` with all the fields and properties that I want instead of using this approach in scripts.
 But there is a lot of code out there that does this so I wanted you to be aware of it.
 I talk about creating a `pscustomobject` later on.

 ## Splatting hashtables at cmdlets
 This is one of my favorite things about hashtables that many people don't discover very early on.
 The idea is that instead of providing all the properties to a cmdlet on one line, you can instead pack them into a hashtable first.
 Then you can give the hashtable to the function in a special way.
-Here is an example of creating a DHCP scope.
+Here is an example of creating a DHCP scope the normal way.

     Add-DhcpServerv4Scope -Name 'TestNetwork' -StartRange'10.0.0.2' -EndRange '10.0.0.254' -SubnetMask '255.255.255.0' -Description 'Network for testlab A' -LeaseDuration (New-TimeSpan -Days 8) -Type "Both"

-Without using splatting, all those things need to be defined on a single line.
+Without using [splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx), all those things need to be defined on a single line.
 It either scrolls off the screen or will wrap where ever it feels like.
 Now compare that to a command that uses splatting.

     $DHCPScope = @{
         Name        = 'TestNetwork'